aakassh16/akash-wish-u-christmas/README.md

 # akash-wish-u-christmas
-It's a Christmas Website made for fun using HTML, CSS
+It's a Christmas Website made for fun using HTML, CSS, JS